Close Close

 Additional Monmouth faculty are involved with the program.
 Meg Forney, Ph.D., assistant professor in the Department of Criminal Justice, leads effectiveness research for CIT and evaluates its success through surveys, alongside Brian Lockwood, Ph.D., professor and graduate program chair of the Department of Criminal Justice; Michael Cronin, Ph.D., associate professor and graduate program director in the Department of Social Work; Jamie Nappi, specialist professor in the School of Social Work; Douglas Collier, DEA (Ret)., adjunct professor and director of professional outreach in the Department of Criminal Justice; and John Comiskey, Ed.D., associate professor in the Department of Criminal Justice.
 Rajnarind Kaur, adjunct professor in the Leon Hess Business School, also participated in the training.

-Behavioral and mental health professionals from Monmouth Medical Center, the Monmouth County Health Association, the Monmouth County Mental Health Board, and CPC Behavioral Healthcare, as well as law enforcement crisis resolution experts.
+Behavioral and mental health professionals from Monmouth Medical Center, the Mental Health Association of Monmouth County, the Monmouth County Mental Health Board, CPC Behavioral Healthcare, and law enforcement crisis resolution experts were also involved in the program.